 The GLH Initiative is a global volunteer campaign, aiming to disseminate the universal message of trees that survived the atomic bombing of Hiroshima.
 Created in 2011 by two friends, Nassrine Azimi and Tomoko Watanabe, GLH shares worldwide the double message of caution and hope that the unique survivor trees of Hiroshima (and ultimately Nagasaki) represent, recalling on the one hand the dangers of arms of mass destruction and nuclear weapons in particular, and on the other hand the sacred character of mankind and the resilience of nature.
-Currently seeds and saplings from the A-bombed trees are growing in more than 30 countries - in a sustained, long-term (1000-year) campaign, joining other efforts for a nuclear-free and more ecological planet.
+Currently, seeds and saplings from the A-bombed trees are growing in 40 countries - in a sustained, long-term (1000-year) campaign, joining other efforts for a nuclear-free and more ecological planet.

-Green Legacy Hiroshima is guided by a Working Group, representing all key actors in Hiroshima, namely Hiroshima City, Mayors for Peace, The Hiroshima Botanical Garden, Hiroshima Prefecture and Hiroshima University, in addition to ANT and UNITAR.
-The Working Group is informal, and functions as both a coordinating and information sharing body, outlining the general direction of GLH.
-It meets two to three times a year, and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and the Mayors for Peace.
+Green Legacy Hiroshima is part of a Working Group that also includes Hiroshima City, Mayors for Peace, The Hiroshima Botanical Garden, Hiroshima Prefecture and Hiroshima University, in addition to ANT and UNITAR.
+The Working Group is informal, and functions as both a coordinating and information sharing body.
+It meets once or twice a year (before the COVID-19 pandemic) and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and Mayors for Peace.
 A few times a year, under the guidance of GLH Master-Gardener Chikara Horiguchi and with the help of The Hiroshima Botanical Garden, members of the Working Group also come together for seed-picking of selected Hibaku-Jumoku.

 Green Legacy Hiroshima